mohamed-services/mnn/README.md

 ## Video processing

-Vedio proccessing using multidimensional attention and i frames and epsoides
+Video processing using multidimensional attention and i frames and episodes

-## Lossy weights compresion
+## Lossy weights compression

 Algorithms like DCT, quantization and run length encoding can be used to compress the model weights.

 ## General intelligence score

-The model should be tested againest data that it can't reach via interpolation or extrapolation.
+The model should be tested against data that is far from its training distribution, held out by time or by domain or by construction, so that a correct answer can't be explained by interpolating or extrapolating the training data.
+Note that this is a matter of degree and not a clean binary, so state how the test set was separated instead of claiming that it is unreachable.

 ## Implementation